David Gaider

 David Gaider is a Canadian narrative designer and writer.
 He was the lead writer and creator of the setting for the role-playing video game series Dragon Age.

 He worked for Edmonton, Alberta-located game developer BioWare from 1999 to 2016, before leaving to join another Edmonton-based studio, Beamdog, as their Creative Director.
 He departed Beamdog after two years.

-In 2019, Gaider announced the assumption of a Creative Director position at the newly-founded Melbourne, Australia-based indie game developer, Summerfall Studios, and a new project entitled Stray Gods: The Roleplaying Musical.
+In 2019, Gaider announced the assumption of a Creative Director position at the then newly-founded Melbourne, Australia-based game developer, Summerfall Studios, and with that announcement, a project entitled Stray Gods: The Roleplaying Musical, which released later in 2023.

 Career

 Gaider began his professional life in the service industry, eventually managing a small hotel, while game designing was a side hobby to him.
 In 1999, a friend who worked as an artist at a local game studio named BioWare (at that point having only recently achieved success with the release of Baldur's Gate) suggested to the studio founders, Ray Muzyka and Greg Zeschuk, that Gaider be given a newly-available position in the design department.
 Gaider got the job and, as his first assignment, was handed the task of writing for Baldur's Gate II: Shadows of Amn.
 The release of that title in 2000 was a great success for BioWare and cemented the studio as a major developer of role-playing games.

 Gaider then worked on Neverwinter Nights (released in 2002) and Star Wars: Knights of the Old Republic (2003), for which he wrote the characters HK-47 (winner of the 2004 Game Developers Choice Awards for "Original Game Character of the Year"), Jolee Bindo, and Carth Onasi.
-An expansion for Neverwinter Nights, called Neverwinter Nights: Hordes of the Underdark, was the first title on which Gaider served as lead writer, responsible for the game’s overall narrative design and managing the project’s writers.
+An expansion for Neverwinter Nights, called Neverwinter Nights: Hordes of the Underdark, was the first title on which Gaider served as lead writer, responsible for the game's overall narrative design and managing the project's writers.

-Gaider then assumed the role as lead writer on BioWare’s new fantasy game, Dragon Age: Origins, which was released in 2009.
+Gaider then assumed the role as lead writer on BioWare's new fantasy game, Dragon Age: Origins, which was released in 2009.
 He was also credited with the creation of the Dragon Age setting, the world of Thedas.
-He was responsible for the writing of the characters of Zevran, Alistair, Morrigan, and Shale, as well as the writing of the major quests, "Nature of the Beast" and "Redcliffe".
+He was responsible for the writing of the characters of Alistair, Morrigan, Zevran, and Shale, as well as the writing of the major quests, "Nature of the Beast" and "Redcliffe".
 Gaider also wrote the prequel novels to Origins, The Stolen Throne and The Calling, both released in 2009.
 Afterwards, Gaider continued to serve as lead writer in the expansion Dragon Age: Origins - Awakening (2010) and then the sequel game, Dragon Age II.